 Using methods such as genomic structural equation modeling, I examine the genetic overlap (and points of divergence) among different behaviors and mental health conditions.
 For example, a recent study from our lab identified relatively large genetic correlations between suicide-related behaviors and substance use disorders; furthermore, these relationships persist even when accounting for the genetics of depression, a risk factor often evaluated in clinical settings.
 These findings underscore the transdiagnostic nature of suicide-related behaviors.

 Autozygosity and complex traits & behaviors

 I am interested in using genome-wide data to ask evolutionarily-informed questions about human behaviors and psychiatric disorders - for example, do we see evidence that genetic risk variants for schizophrenia have been selected against over evolutionary time?
 This type of analysis can reveal the extent to which different types of genetic variants may contribute to risk of a certain disorder (e.g., rare, recessive variants).
-Recent work in the lab has investigated levels of autozygosity (when alleles are identical by descent) in a contemporary, American sample, looking at the association between autozygosity and cognitive performance.
-Interestingly, we find much lower levels of autozygosity in this sample of young American children than in previously-studied samples of older adults, suggesting that overall levels of autozygosity might be decreasing over generations (as would be expected in an outbred sample).
-Future directions include looking at associations with autozygosity in diverse samples and comparing between-sibling and within-sibling estimates, as within-sibling comparisons will be unconfounded by ancestral, parental, or other family-level confounders.
+Recent work in the lab investigated levels of autozygosity (when alleles are identical by descent) in a contemporary, American sample, looking at the association between autozygosity and cognitive performance.
+Interestingly, we found much lower levels of autozygosity in this relatively young sample than in previously-studied samples of older adults, suggesting that overall levels of autozygosity might be decreasing over generations.
+This was confirmed in a meta-analysis of the UK Biobank, Million Veteran Program, and All of Us that was recently published.
+Future directions include looking at associations with autozygosity in between-sibling and within-sibling designs, as within-sibling comparisons should avoid potential confounding that can plague population-level estimates.